TheNoobInventor/bitcoin-ticker/docs/index.md

 - 2 x 220 ohm resistors

-- 2 x LEDs - one red and the other green
+- 2 x LEDs - one red and the other green (however an amber LED was used in place of the green)

 - Full sized breadboard